silmae/hsi-smart/Trained-2-Conv-C-NN-Misra/README.md

 Input data of the network (flattened image) is 1D array of floats.

-Program contains only code necessary, and is stripped from use of development tools etc..
+Program (V2) contains only code necessary, and is stripped from use of development tools etc.

 ## Structure of NN (As trained and implemented):